Shopping Cart

 Krill Oil: How It Positively Affects Your Cholesterol

 Considering the wide availability and affordability of fish oil, many question if it really is a supplement that can promote heart health to significant degrees.
 If you are among these people, there is an alternative that you could look into, known as krill oil.
 Krill are small crustaceans that resemble shrimp.
-While they are a canned delicacy in some countries, their fluids are made into supplements here in America.
+Most krill oil is sourced from Antarctic krill, which are found in the Antarctic Ocean and are valued for their unique nutritional profile, including omega-3 fatty acids, phospholipids, and astaxanthin.

 What Is Krill Oil?